dmontecino/SJKF_Model/README.md

 ## INSTRUCTIONS ##

-Do not run this model in a computer with less than 8 Mb RAM.
+Do not run this model in a computer with less than 8 MB RAM.
 I built it in a 16 MB RAM computer and everything worked just fine including functionalities beyond running the model.

 Download the file containing the home ranges from this link: https://drive.google.com/uc?export=download&id=0B_DpR28UsQR7UnhPbXU1cW4zRkU